kennethjang34/inventoryManagementSystem/README.md

 As a user, I want to check the quantities I have of  particular items in stock.

-As a user, I want to check stocks of a certain item by location
+As a user, I want to check stocks of a certain item by location.

-As a user, I want the application to create a sku automatically
+As a user, I want the application to create a sku automatically.

-As a user, I want to check a product's best before date
+As a user, I want to check a product's best before date.

-As a user, I want to be able to check the price a product was bought for
+As a user, I want to be able to check the price a product was bought for.

-As a user, I want to keep a record of change in quantity in inventory
+As a user, I want to keep a record of change in quantity in inventory.

-As a user, I want to make sure only a certain number of people who have login accounts can access the application
+As a user, I want to make sure only a certain number of people who have login accounts can access the application.

 As a user, I want to locate each product, as well as all the products belonging to a certain item category.